-Once the database server administrator creates the database server and adds it to ArcMap, he or she can use the New Geodatabase command on the database server context menu in ArcMap or ArcCatalog to create a geodatabase.
+Once you, the database server administrator, create the database server and add it to ArcMap, use the New Geodatabase command on the database server context menu in ArcMap or ArcCatalog to create a geodatabase.

 Creating a geodatabase creates a database on the SQL Server Express instance used for the database server and creates a geodatabase in the dbo schema in the database.

 The ArcGIS Desktop version you use when you create the geodatabase determines the geodatabase version.

 Follow these steps to create a desktop or workgroup geodatabase on a database server:

 - Log in as a server administrator, start ArcMap, and open the Catalog window.

 - In the Catalog tree, right-click the database server on which you want to create a geodatabase.